 It’s quite simple.
 Just contact each of the Casting Directors on our list and inquire about getting into their roster.
 Chances are, they will require a photo and resume (with physical details) from you and some may charge a small registration IF YOU ARE NOT A MEMBER OF ACTRA.
 Remember, not all Casting Agents are the same and they may not all be looking for new people.

-Members interested in doing work may take advantage of the Background Database portion of
+Members interested in doing work may take advantage of ACTRA’s Background Database castingBACKGROUND.ca .
+Just log in and update your profile page.

 Can I work for Cash as a Member or Apprentice Member?